-If you read my recent post “Things You Should be Doing Now” then you’ll know one of the things I suggested was building your brand.
+If you read my recent post 9 Important things new writers should be doing now then you’ll know one of the things I suggested was building your brand.
 This is something that needs to be done pretty early on.

 What is branding?